mehmetozkn/flutter-mvvm-architecture-template/README.md

-# flutter_mvvm_architecture_template
+# flutter_mvvm_template

-Flutter MVVM Architecture Template Starter Code
+Flutter MVVM Design Pattern Template Starter Code

-This repository contains the starter codes for developing a Flutter project suitable for the MVVM architecture
+This repository contains the starter codes for developing a Flutter project suitable for the MVVM pattern

-### General Packages
+### Some Packages

 - Mobx
 - Provider